Lioely/Lioely.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year master’s student at China University of Geosciences (Wuhan), advised by Prof. [Kun Sun](https://grzy.cug.edu.cn/sunkun/zh_CN/index.htm).
+I am a third-year master’s student at China University of Geosciences (Wuhan), advised by Prof. [Kun Sun](https://grzy.cug.edu.cn/sunkun/zh_CN/index.htm).
 I received my bachelor’s degree from China University of Geosciences (Wuhan) in 2024.
 My research interests include 3D vision, embodied intelligence, and visual world models.

 # 🔥 News
+- *2026.05*: &nbsp;🎉🎉 One Paper has been accepted by TCSVT2026 (CCF B)
 - *2025.08*: &nbsp;🎉🎉 One Paper has been accepted by ACM MM2025 (CCF A)

 # 📝 Publications